roaminro/articles/cl34xev3201tmqbnvha2g5ikr.md

 Very important note here, the wallet/address you use to upload a contract will be the address of the contract itslef.
 This means that the address`14JP7iJP1CtGvGhgczMwBE7i9igsKvNdK4` is the address of the wallet we created earlier, but it's also the address of our contract now.
 Smart contracts are just users in Koinos.
 Also, right now, the block size limit on the Koinos blockchain is set to `200kb` which means that your contract's WASM files cannot exceed this size. (if it does, you'll probably have to rething the architecture of your contract by splitting the logic into several smaller contracts)

+As you can see, the upload cost us `0.38643078 Mana`, which means we didn't spend any actual `tKoin`, which also means that we basically uploaded the contract for free!!!! (since Mana is a property of `tKoin` that regenerates overtime)

-Let's check our transaction on a blockchain explorer, we'll use "Koino Explorer", created by [@ederaleng_coc](https://twitter.com/ederaleng_coc).
+Let's now check our transaction on a blockchain explorer, we'll use "Koino Explorer", created by [@ederaleng_coc](https://twitter.com/ederaleng_coc).
 Let's head over to:
 https://v3.koinosexplorer.com/tx/0x122096042fb2e2c085eb4e78cb80a4933e6cda21ebf65722e2c0f283f39a9ba40f2a